-- \\Carbonaceous BOD5 (CBOD5) testing shall be in accordance with 40 CFR 136 - \\\\See Special Condition 9.

-\\\\See Special Condition 19.

-1 See Special Condition 17. - See Special Condition 20.

 Flow shall be reported on the Discharge Monitoring Report (DMR) as monthly average and daily maximum.

-Fecal Coliform shall be reported on the DMR as a daily maximum value. pH shall be reported on the DMR as minimum and maximum value.
-Chlorine Residual shall be reported on DMR as daily maximum value.
-Dissolved oxygen shall be reported on the DMR as a minimum value.
-Total Phosphorus shall be reported on the DMR as a daily maximum and monthly average value.
+Fecal Coliform shall be reported on the DMR as a monthly geometric mean, a daily maximum value, and as a percentage of samples exceeding 400 per 100 mL.

+pH shall be reported on the DMR as minimum and maximum value.

+Chlorine residual shall be reported on the DMR as a daily maximum value.

+Dissolved Oxygen shall be reported on the DMR as a minimum value.

+Total Phosphorus shall be reported on the DMR as a monthly average and daily maximum value.

+Total Nitrogen shall be reported on the DMR as a daily maximum value.
+Total Nitrogen is the sum total of Total Kjeldahl Nitrogen, Nitrate, and Nitrite.